Scripter17/JREP/README.md

   --sort SORT, -S SORT                  Sort files by ctime, mtime, atime,
                                         name, or size.
 Prefix key with "r" to reverse.
 A windows-esque "blockwise"
-                                        sort is also available (see README) --sort-regex Regex [Regex ...]
+                                        sort is also available.
+Run jrep
+                                        --help blockwise for more info --sort-regex Regex [Regex ...]
 Regexes to apply to file names keys (like --replace) for purposes of
                                         sorting (EXPERIMENTAL)